- 1Waterfalls in the Blue Mountains; the easy ones

 The highly venomous Blue Mountains Funnel Web spider resides in this region and I am aware of some in trees and stumps along this track.
 It is wise not to carelessly put your hand on trees or sit on fallen ones.

 If you start from the first carpark, at the base of the initial descent and off to the right of the main path you will find Adeline Falls.
+I unfortunately forgot to turn down my ISO on this shot so the highlights are still too high.

 It’s worth it to return to the trail and keep going to my favourite, Junction Falls.